Phog/DeepBlending/README.md

 alt="Teaser video" /></a>

 This repository contains the training and test code for our blending network.

+## New!
+Source code for rendering and geometry refinement.

+You can find a full source code release [here](https://gitlab.inria.fr/sibr/projects/inside_out_deep_blending).

 ## Usage